Impera: Music and themes

 Musically, Impera has been described as hard rock, arena rock, glam metal, heavy metal, and pop rock.
 The album's sound has been described as 1980s-style pop and rock and has been compared to ABBA, Boston, Dio, Bon Jovi, and Def Leppard.
 The album is themed mainly on "the rise and fall of empires".
 It is described to take place hundreds of years forward from the 14th century Europe Black Plague era of Ghost's previous album, Prequelle.

 The cover art by Zbigniew Bielak is a reference to a photograph of English occultist Aleister Crowley.

 Promotion

 In January 2022, the band kicked off a North American co-headline tour with Volbeat called the Imperatour.
-During the first show in Reno, the band performed "Kaisarion", the second song of the album, for the first time, as well as introduced new steampunk-inspired costumes for the Nameless Ghouls.
+During the first show in Reno, the band performed "Kaisarion", the second song of the album, for the first time, as well as introduced new gas mask-inspired costumes for the Nameless Ghouls.
 They also headlined the UK and European legs of the tour that started in April 2022.

 The band appeared on U.S. chat show Jimmy Kimmel Live! on 17 March 2022, where they performed the single "Call Me Little Sunshine".